chef/chef-web-docs/chef_master/source/glossary.rst

    A definition is code that is reused across recipes, similar to a compile-time macro, and is defined in a cookbook.

 **Delivered**
-   A |chef delivery| stage.
+   A |automate| stage.
 Delivered is the final stage of the pipeline, what it means for your system is up to you.
 It could mean deploying the change so that it is live and receiving production traffic, or it might mean publishing a set of artifacts so they are accessible for your customers.

 **environment**
    An environment is a way to map an organization's real-life workflow to what can be configured and managed when using |chef server|.